MKM421/lunch/README.md

 ```bash
 app/javascript/packs
 ```
-JS files are loaded from app/javascript/packs folder.
-All React components and CSS styles are contained there.
+All React components and CSS styles are contained there as well.

 ## Prerequisites
 * Ruby 2.5+